duckguy1208/Digital-Mini-Bike-Dash/README.md

 # PicoDash: DIY MicroPython Digital Dashboard

+___

+A custom DIY digital vehicle dashboard built with a Raspberry Pi Pico and MicroPython, featuring a live GPS/magnet-based speedometer, an inductive pulse tachometer, and an SPI engine temperature monitor.

+---

 An open-source, instant-on digital dashboard designed for small vehicles, go-karts, and mini jeeps.
 This project uses a **Raspberry Pi Pico** running **MicroPython** to interface with physical engine sensors and output live telemetry data to a bright SPI LCD display.

 ##  Features